DAF201/Crank-Development-Guide-Book/README.md

 4. Heartbeat

 Don't worry about this part yet.
 When you need it indeed, copy everything associated from callback and modbus_event of Brix and change some parameters.

+# If you reached here, thank you for reading.
+I am going back to school now.
+If you have any questions regarding this or me, email daf 201@blink-in.com or find me in the UTD library the third floor.